 Alumni Days past and future

-Our next Alumni Day & Dinner will be held on Saturday, 13 May 2023.
-We've shared updates and further information in our termly emails and GeoCam.
-Alumni looking to book online can do so here.
-Please get in touch if you cannot book online and require a booking form.
+Our most recent Alumni Day & Dinner was held on Saturday, 13 May 2023.
+We've shared updates and further information in our termly emails and GeoCam as well as a brief retrospective of the event.

-The Alumni Day includes two short talks from staff and Mapping Project talks from three current students.
-We have two stones tours, a lab tour and 2 museum tours for guests to sign up to.
-There will also be displays in the library and museum, and social time during the day and at the evening dinner in Queens' College to catch up and reminisce with your peers.
-Partners are welcome to join the Dinner.
-Free Day-only tickets for under 12 year olds are also available for those looking to inspire the next generation of Earth Scientists.
+Alumni Days includes short talks from staff and students (on their Mapping Projects).
+We have a range of tours each year - in 2023 there were two stones tours, a lab tour and two museum tours.
+Every year we feature displays in the library and museum, and alumni enjoy social time during the day and at the evening dinner in Queens' College to catch up and reminisce with their peers.
+Families regularly join us for the day (we provide free tickets to under 12s) and Partners are welcome to join the Dinner.

 .